With Even Stronger Reason

 Samuel, who did not seem like the type to hold grudges, waved his hand at me in greeting.

 "Nice to meet you," he said to me before addressing Quatre.
-"I can see why Dotty picked him."
+"I can see why Dotty likes him."

 Winner junior pushed away from Samuel in order to be let down.
 When his feet touched the ground, he immediately took the toy off the big man's hand and sat in a corner to play.
 My eyes strayed to the kid.
 That was the trick.
 Next time, I would bring a toy so he could behave better.

 "Are we finished here yet?"
-I said.
+I asked.
 Quatre turned to look at me before addressing the entourage that had followed him to my office.

 "Please allow us some privacy for a few minutes," he requested.